Mitteldeutscher BC

-Mitteldeutscher Basketball Club (Central German Basketball Club), for sponsorship reasons named SYNTAINICS MBC, and commonly known as MBC, is a professional basketball club based in Weißenfels, Germany.
+Mitteldeutscher Basketball Club (Central German Basketball Club), for sponsorship reasons named SYNTAINICS MBC, and commonly known as simply MBC, is a professional basketball club based in Weißenfels, Germany.
 The club currently plays in the Basketball Bundesliga, the first tier league in Germany.

+MBC has won the BBL-Pokal in 2025, its first national trophy, as well as the FIBA EuroCup Challenge in 2004.